pbutland/ranking-algorithm/README.md

 ## Status

 This is an active research project.
 Ideas, contributions, and discussions are welcome as we explore how technology can better serve human flourishing.

+## Proof of Concept Implementation

+This repository includes a working proof-of-concept (POC) system that compares responses from different large language models (LLMs) to synthetic social media posts.
+The goal is to evaluate and rank these responses based on criteria that prioritize social benefit, such as constructiveness, factual accuracy, and community value.

+The POC consists of two main components:

+- **Backend API Server** (`api/`): Handles ingestion of social media posts, interfaces with multiple LLMs, and provides endpoints for comparing and ranking LLM responses.
+- **Front-End Webapp** (`app/`): A user interface for submitting posts, viewing LLM responses side-by-side, and interacting with ranking results.

+See the respective `README.md` files in each subdirectory for details on setup, configuration, and usage.